 You can read details of the battle elsewhere, but it was perhaps the pivotal engagement of the war which is surprising since the casualties were relatively light on both sides – just 244 killed and 627 wounded by the British, French and Americans combined.
 The point is that the British were forced to surrender and O’Hara was the man chosen to do the deed because Cornwallis was ill.

 O’Hara first attempted to surrender Cornwallis’ sword to the French commander, the Comte de Rochambeau, but in the spirit of fraternity, he deferred to General George Washington.
-Ever the stickler for good form, Washington in turn delegated the responsibility to his second in command, Ben Lincoln.
+Ever the stickler for good form, Washington, in turn, delegated the responsibility to his second in command, Ben Lincoln.

 The moment is depicted in the painting above right with O’Hara in the centre standing next to Lincoln and Washington in the background.

-What happened to the sword is matter of dispute although it seems likely that Lincoln’s acceptance of the sword was a symbolic act and that he then returned it to O’Hara.
+What happened to the sword is a matter of dispute although it seems likely that Lincoln’s acceptance of the sword was a symbolic act and that he then returned it to O’Hara.

-O’Hara remained a prisoner of the Americans for a while before being exchanged and at the end of the war he returned to Britain as a major general.
+O’Hara remained a prisoner of the Americans for a while before being exchanged and at the end of the war, he returned to Britain as a major general.

 The intervening years were eventful for personal reasons, but by 1793 he was again captured, this time at Fort Mulgrove in Toulon in an operation commanded by the up and coming Napoleon who personally accepted O’Hara’s surrender.